 Positive reinforcement is the easiest way to get your sales team headed in the right direction.
-Have an end-of-week meeting where you check in and ask for feedback.
-Discuss goals, achievements and give the team an opportunity to give shout-outs.
+Have an end-of-week meeting where you check-in and ask for feedback.
+Discuss goals, and achievements and give the team an opportunity to give shout-outs.
 A shout-out is a personal acknowledgment for doing something above the regular call of duty.
 The end-of-week meeting gives not only you a chance to say thank you, but allows others to jump in on the positive reinforcement.
 It’s proven that positive reinforcement and a manager’s ability to say “thank you” result in high retention and employee satisfaction.

 Key Ingredient #3 – Best Ideas Win

-Companies often claim that they want new and fresh ideas from their employees, but what they say and do don’t always align.
+Companies often claim that they want new and fresh ideas from their employees, but what they say and do, don’t always align.
 Encourage employees to bring forth new ideas and give them an environment where they feel safe in doing so.
 What happens if an employee has an idea that competes with an established process?
 Openly discuss and evaluate, and if it has merit, test it.

 Last week, I discovered that a new salesperson was working outside of our standard sales cadence.
 The employee had only been on the job for a couple of weeks and was already breaking protocol.

 A threatened manager or boss might say to themselves, "who does this guy think he is?!"
 That would be the wrong move for a “Best Ideas Win” culture.